simon-r-watson/PSUniFi/docs/Get-UniFiDevice.md

 Get-UniFiDevice -SiteName 'default'
 ```

+Get devices in the default site

 ### EXAMPLE 2
 ```
 Get-UniFiDevice -SiteName (Get-UniFiSite).Name
 ```

+Get devices in all sites

 ### EXAMPLE 3
 ```
 Get-UniFiDevice -All
 ```

+Get devices in all sites

 ## PARAMETERS